Could These Actors Be “the next Denzel Washington?”

 Yes, I know, I know.
-Talk of who “the next Denzel Washington” would be is a highly contested topic.
-But with the current crop of actors who are undeniably cementing their status as top-tier artists in Hollywood, I’d be crazy not to pose this question once again.
-So let’s kick things right on off with Ant-Man and the Wasp: Quantumania star Jonathan Majors.
+Talk of who “the next Denzel Washington” is a highly contested topic.
+But with the current crop of actors who are undeniably cementing their status as top-tier artists in Hollywood much like Washington, I’d be crazy not to pose this question once again.
+So let’s kick things right on off with The Creator star John David Washington

 John Boyega